Suresh Raina: International career

 In 2011, India toured West Indies after the World Cup with captain MS Dhoni rested and vice-captain Virender Sehwag injured.
 Gautam Gambhir was named the captain for the ODIs and T20's with Raina as his deputy.
 But due to injury, Gautam Gambhir was ruled out with Raina captaining with Harbhajan Singh as his deputy.
 During the 2014 Bangladesh series, he led his team to a 2–0 victory in the series.
 During the 2nd match of the series, India was all out for 105 runs while batting first.
 Suresh Raina and his team successfully defended the total of 105 runs, winning the match by 47 runs.

 In the 2015 Cricket World Cup league stage match vs Pakistan, Raina "blasted his way to 74 off 56 balls… that set the momentum for India’s impressive total of 300 for seven.”

 Raina returned to the Indian T20 international side in February 2018 on the back of his recent performance in domestic cricket particularly Syed Mushtaq Ali Trophy.
 He was named in the Indian T20I squad where India would face South Africa in three match T20I series.
 The series went well for him as he became the talk of the town as he smashed 43 runs off 27 balls to help India post a competitive total on board in the final T20I.
 Not just that, he also chipped in with the ball, returning with figures of 1/27 off his 3 overs and was rewarded with the Man of the Match award.

 Raina announced his retirement from all formats of international cricket on 15 August 2020, minutes after the retirement of Mahendra Singh Dhoni.
 On Instagram, Raina said "It was nothing but lovely playing with you, @mahi7781.
 With my heart full of pride, I choose to join you in your journey.
 Thank you India.
 Jai Hind."

+International centuries

+Raina has scored 7 international centuries – 1 in Test cricket, 5 in One Day Internationals and 1 in Twenty20 Internationals.
+He was the first Indian cricketer to score a century in all three formats of international cricket.